v1ra1/phpproxychecker/README.md

 }
 ```

-Step 3: Check Proxy Anonymity by Using the Gateway Results
+<h2>Step 3: Check Proxy Anonymity by Using the Gateway Results</h2>

 After you have the returned server data from the above gatewayResults function, simply pass it to the function below and it will return the proxy anonymity level.